Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

-Our trek initiates after a hearty breakfast at our hotel.
-We perform some stretching activities before embarking on the trail.
-The first stretch of the trekking trail provides an easygoing stroll on the bank of a raging river.
-An hour into the trek we reach Khorlabesi.
-From Khorlabesi, a road originating from Barpak in the Gorkha district converges with our trail.
-As you move ahead, we come across Tatopani, a natural hot spring near Khorlabesi village.
+Our trek starts after a hearty breakfast at our hotel.
+We perform some stretching activities before we start.
+The first stretch of the Manaslu Circuit Trek with Larke Pass trail provides an easygoing stroll on the bank of a raging river.
+An hour into the trek, we reach Khorlabesi.
+From Khorlabesi, a path originating from Barpak in the Gorkha district converges with our trail.
+As you move ahead, you come across Tatopani, a natural hot spring near Khorlabesi village.

-We will then encounter the two biggest landslide stretches of the area at Dovan.
-At Dovaan Budhi Gandaki and Dobhan River confluence.
+After trekking for a while, we will encounter the two biggest landslide stretches of the area at Dovan.
+Here, we will come across the confluence of the Budhi Gandaki and the Dovan River.
 The whole trail is filled with gradual ascent and descent through the tropical landscape.
-After several hours, we reached Jagat during the mid-day for our stopover.
-Both your permits: MCAP and MRAP need to be shown at the office located in Jagat.
+After several hours, we reached Jagat during midday for our stopover.
+Both your permits, MCAP and MRAP, must be presented at the small office located in the village.
+We will stay here for the night.

 Trek from Jagat to Deng